Karnataka Legislative Assembly

-The normal term of the members lasts for five years.
-In case of death, resignation, or disqualification of a member, a by-election is conducted for constituency represented by the member.
-The party, or coalition which has the majority becomes the ruling party.

 History

-Mysore Representative Assembly was constituted in 1881 by Maharaja Chamaraja Wadiyar X, the first of its kind in a British India kingdom.
+Mysore Representative Assembly was constituted in 1881 by Maharaja Chamaraja Wadiyar X, the first of its kind in princely India.
 It formed the Kingdom's sole unicameral legislature until when, in 1907, an upper house was carved out of it to form the Mysore Legislative Council, resulting in the Assembly's functioning as the lower house.

 On 16 December 1949, Maharaja Jayachamaraja Wadiyar dissolved the sitting representative and legislative assemblies.
 A constituent assembly that was constituted in 1947 became the provisional assembly of Mysore until elections were held in 1952.

-On Wednesday, 18 June 1952, at 11:00 am, the first session of the newly-formed Mysore Legislative Assembly was held at the old Public Office building conference hall (present-day High Court building) in Bangalore.
-The first assembly formed under the Constitution had 99 elected and one nominated member.
-In the first sitting of the state assembly, V. Venkatappa was the honorary speaker who administered oath to the members including the then Chief Minister Kengal Hanumanthaiah.
-He conducted an election to the post of speaker, which was contested by socialist leader Shantaveri Gopalagowda, and H. Siddaiah, where H. Siddaiah secured 74 votes and emerged victoriously and the first CM of Karnataka state Kengal Hanumanthaiah delivered the speech.
+On Wednesday, 18 June 1952, at 11:00 am, the first session of the newly-formed Mysore Legislative Assembly was held at a conference hall in the old Public Offices building (the Attara Kacheri, the current seat of the Karnataka High Court) in Bangalore.
+The first assembly in Mysore formed under the Constitution of India, it had 99 elected members and one nominated member.
+In the first sitting of the assembly, V. Venkatappa, the honorary speaker, administered the oath of office to the members (including the then Chief Minister Kengal Hanumanthaiah), and then conducted an election to the post of speaker, which was contested by socialist leader Shantaveri Gopalagowda and H. Siddaiah.
+With 74 votes, the latter won, and Hanumanthaiah delivered a speech.

 With the formation of Andhra state in 1953, parts of Bellary district from Madras State were added to Mysore state and the strength of the Assembly increased by five members.
 After the re-organization of the state of Mysore came into being on 1 November 1956 with four districts from the former Bombay state, three districts of Hyderabad state, a district, and taluk of the old Madras state of Coorg, and the princely state of Mysore.
 The state was renamed Karnataka in 1973.

 The first sitting of the new assembly was held on 19 December 1956 in the newly built Vidhana Soudha.
 The strength of the assembly, which was 208 in 1957 increased to 216 in 1967 and to 224 plus a nominated member in 1978.

-The lone women Speaker of the Karnataka assembly was K. S. Nagarathanamma from 24 March 1972 to 3 March 1978.
+As of 2025, the only woman to have held the post of Speaker was K. S. Nagarathanamma, who served from 24 March 1972 to 3 March 1978.

-The Budget Session and The Monsoon Session of the Legislature are held in Vidhana Soudha, Bengaluru.
-The Winter Session of the Legislature is held in Suvarna Soudha, Belagavi.
+The Budget Session and the Monsoon Session of the Legislature are held in Vidhana Soudha, Bengaluru.
+The Winter Session of the Legislature is held in Suvarna Vidhana Soudha in Belagavi.